-Most high school students think getting a summer job is a great way to start saving for their future!
+Most high school students think getting a part-time job is a great way to start saving for their future!
 Maybe so, but families don’t realize that at that age, valuable leaning and experience is far more valuable than hourly earnings.
-Summer offers a brief ladder of opportunities for personal growth to set the future potential much higher with planning and good choices.
+Educational years offers a brief ladder of opportunities for personal growth to set the future potential much higher with planning and good choices.

 Here at Nextwave we promote self education and gaining knowledge to reach success in all facets of life.
 We also promote income opportunities in affiliate marketing online.